 Where the design community meets.

-Engineer @ Carrot Joined almost 10 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet
+Engineer @ Carrot Joined about 10 years ago via an invitation from Sacha G. Jeff has invited Dennis Kramer, Kevin Pruett, Noah Atkinson, Dan Sullivan, Carl Sednaoui and 4 others, Kyle MacDonald, Josh Rowley, Brian Gonzalez, Declan de Wet

 I'm not talking about absolute numbers, I mean relative.
 As in X% of businesses shut down within Y amount of time.
 My assumption is that X is much higher for venture-backed startups than it is for any other business.
 While I also don't have data to back this, it's almost certainly the case because of the nature of venture capital, as explained in the article.